Jennifer Saunders

-Jennifer Jane Saunders (born 6 July 1958) is an English actress, comedian, singer and screenwriter.
+Jennifer Jane Saunders (born 6 July 1958) is an English actress, comedian, singer, and screenwriter.
 Saunders originally found attention in the 1980s, when she became a member of The Comic Strip after graduating from the Royal Central School of Speech and Drama with her best friend and comedy partner, Dawn French.
+Saunders later received acclaim in the 1990s for writing and playing her character Edina Monsoon in her sitcom Absolutely Fabulous.
 With French, she co-wrote and starred in their eponymous sketch show, French and Saunders, for which they jointly received a BAFTA Fellowship in 2009.
-Saunders later received acclaim in the 1990s for writing and playing her character Edina Monsoon in her sitcom Absolutely Fabulous.